 Most operating systems are entirely compatible with this code, which makes it a popular choice for developing desktop applications.
 Many people use it for building web apps as well, including big-name websites like Google and YouTube.
 Python is an extremely organized and versatile coding language, and it’s a favorite for a wide range of projects.

-Python, compared to other high-level coding languages, is generally regarded as being easy to learn.
+Compared to other high-level coding languages, it is easy to learn Python.
 Plus, the versatility of this language and availability of open source projects makes Python programming even more attractive.
 Python has a strong foothold in the world of machine learning and data science.
 And while both Python and Ruby are excellent for functional programming, some languages (like Python and Django) hold an edge over Ruby.

 Python is an excellent choice for desktop application development, and many prefer to use it for mobile development, too.
 However, Python is also very popular in web development due to its versatility.